SavvyTechGal/smartshoppers/README.md

 Install angular cli -> if on mac:
 `npm install -g @angular/cli`
 `npm install`
-then test -> `ng serve`
+have to be in Angular folder to serve then test -> `ng serve`

+# Activate virtual environment:
+source ss/bin/activate
+pip install -r requirements.txt

 # SmartShoppers